nindalf/aocgen/Readme.md

  ## Each day

-To generate scaffolding and fetch the day's input
+To generate each day's scaffolding and fetch that day's input

 ```
-aocgen --day 1 --year 2022 # run each day
+aocgen --day 2 # run each day
 ```